pavan88800/AWS-React-native-blog-app/README.md

 # AWS-React-native-blog-app

-* This project was generated with Expo React-Native and this APP Is used for to Create Blog
+* This project was generated with Expo React-Native and this APP Is used to Create a Blog

 # Tech stack